 First Lines

 They say a great work should start with a great opening line.
-I think for the most part that’s true.
+I think mostly that’s true.
 Depending on the genre, some works call for a softer opening as long as something ‘punchy’ soon follows.
 Here are a few of mine:

 Brigadier Alistair Lethbridge-Stewart broke into a run, making heads turn. — The Wishing Bazaar (Lethbridge-Stewart; Candy Jar Books)